googleapis/google-cloud-java/README.md

 Long running operations (LROs) are often used for API calls that are expected to take a long time to complete (i.e. provisioning a GCE instance or a Dataflow pipeline).
-The initial API call creates an "operation" on the server and returns an operation ID to track its progress.
-LRO RPCs will have the suffix `Async` appended to the call name (i.e. `clusterControllerClient.createClusterAsync()`)
+The initial API call creates an "operation" on the server and returns an Operation ID to track its progress.
+LRO RPCs have the suffix `Async` appended to the call name (i.e. `clusterControllerClient.createClusterAsync()`)

 Our generated clients provide a nice interface for starting the operation and then waiting for the operation to complete.
 This is accomplished by returning an [`OperationFuture`](https://cloud.google.com/java/docs/reference/gax/latest/com.google.api.gax.longrunning.OperationFuture).
-When you call `get()` on the `OperationFuture`, the client library will poll the operation endpoint to check on the operation.
+When calling `get()` on the `OperationFuture`, the client library will poll the operation to check the operation's status.

 ### LRO Timeouts
 The polling operations have a default timeout that varies from service to service.
-The library will throw a `java.util.concurrent.CancellationException` with the message: `Task was cancelled.` if the timeout exceeds the operation.
+The library will throw a `java.util.concurrent.CancellationException` with the message:
+`Task was cancelled.` if the timeout exceeds the operation.
 A `CancellationException` does not mean that the backend GCP Operation was cancelled.
-This exception is thrown from the client library to let you know that the client library has stopped polling for the Operation's status.
+This exception is thrown from the client library when it has exceeded the total timeout without receiving a successful status from the operation.
-It respects the configured values in OperationTimedPollAlgorithm for each RPC.
+Our client libraries respect the configured values set in the OperationTimedPollAlgorithm for each RPC.

 Note: The client library handles the Operation's polling mechanism for you.
 By default, there is no need to manually poll the status yourself.